w3c/wot/liaisons/etsi/isg-cim-ngsi-ld.md

   a NGSI-LD Binding that defines what information is needed in a Thing Description to communicate with an NSGI-LD Context Broker and access specific Things/NGSI-LD Entities.
-* ETSI ISG CIM to develop, in collaboration with the WoT WG, extension of existing specifications to include the use of a WoT Thing Description for NGSI-LD model descriptions
+* ETSI ISG CIM to develop, in collaboration with the WoT WG, extensions of existing specifications to include the use of a WoT Thing Description for NGSI-LD model descriptions

 ## Deliverables
 The following have been discussed but have not been formally agreed to.